Formation, distribution, and IR emission of dust in the clumpy ejecta of Type II-P core-collapse supernovae, in

-In this paper, we did not test the dependence on metallicities on the net dust production and distribution, while we acknowledge its importance.
+In this paper, we did not test the dependence of net dust production on metallicities, while we acknowledge its importance.
 The post-explosion elemental and isotopic yields are correlated to the explosion energy and amount of \Ni\ produced at the explosion.
 Our current understanding of this correlation (\Ni\ mass to explosion energy to element abundances) is largely incomplete.
 In the future, when we study the effect of metallicity, we want to simultaneously address this issue.

-By analyzing a large variety of isotropic and anisotropic clumps in the velocity space, this study is set as a foundation stone to address the chemistry of the 3D ejecta.
+By analyzing a large variety of isotropic and anisotropic clumps in the velocity space, this study is set as a foundation stone to address the chemistry of 3D ejecta.
 In this approach, we did not account for any mixing between layers.
-This model in future can be coupled to the shuffled-shell technique to imitate macroscopic mixing \citep{dessart_2021}.
-From our understanding of the ejecta chemistry, we can predict that even though the mixing may alter the relative timescale for the formation of certain dust species, we do not anticipate a large change in the final dust masses or the timespan for dust production in the ejecta. \\
+This model in the future can be coupled to the shuffled-shell technique to imitate macroscopic mixing \citep{dessart_2021}.
+From our understanding of ejecta chemistry, we can predict that even though the mixing may alter the relative timescale for the formation of certain dust species, we do not anticipate a large change in the final dust masses or the timespan for dust production in the ejecta. \\